xmtp/xmtp-node-go/README.md

 ## Deployments

-Merging a PR to the `main` branch will trigger a new deployment via Github Actions and Terraform.
+Merging a PR to the `main` branch will trigger a new deployment via GitHub Actions and Terraform.

 The default behavior is to deploy `main` to both the `dev` and `production` environments.
 If you'd like to deploy a different branch to `dev`, open a PR with an update to [.github/workflows/deploy.yml](https://github.com/xmtp/xmtp-node-go/blob/main/.github/workflows/deploy.yml#L29) switching from `main` to your branch.
 Remember to PR it back to `main` when you're done.